 But wait!
 Aren’t those the emotions you feel when you are young, when you are newly in love, when you have won that new job or bought that first home?
 Aren’t those the emotions of a new beginning?
 And don’t they belong to another time?

-Lately, I had been anything but thrilled.
-For the past few weeks, a long, hot dry summer had dragged on.
+I remember times when I have felt anything but thrilled.
+Years ago, during the change of seasons, the summer dragged on, much as it does now.
 Like the trees and flowers around me, I had felt dispirited, chugging along through the days.

 Small annoyances were robbing me of my appreciation of life.
 Instead of waking with a feeling of happiness, eager to welcome the day, I found myself dwelling on the things that are not quite right.

 I have little patience with feelings like this now that I’m older – there’s no time to waste on them.
 I didn’t want to spend one more minute in this slump.
-Whatever happened to the U-curve of happiness that I wrote about in May?
-Or the paradox of aging, where I was supposed to be happier with every passing day?
+Whatever happened to the paradox of aging, where I was supposed to be happier with every passing day?

 I needed to get back there!
 I tried the things I usually do – gratitude exercises, journaling, meditation, positive self-talk.
 Nothing worked this time.
 I needed something more.
 So I decided to change it up.
 Try a different route.

-The next morning, I prepared a small backpack, wrote a note for my husband, and left the house.
+The next morning, I prepared a small backpack and left the house.
 When I stepped out into the patio at dawn, a smudge of amber lay between the skyline and the stars.
 I stood there for a few minutes, watching it widen; refracted light from the sun washing over more and more of the sky.
 Finally, the sun’s rays broke through, announcing another day.
 It was a miracle – a thrilling show that happened every day.

 But I was not done.
 I made a quick decision to forgo my usual walk, and visit an old haunt instead.
 This required a short drive to a park on the outskirts of town, where I hadn’t been for years.